campus-concert/campus-concert.github.io/index.md

 ## User Guide

-This section provides a walkthrough of the Campus Concert user interface and its capabilities.
+This section will provide a walkthrough of the Campus Concert user interface and its capabilities.

 ## Developer Guide